aetperf/aetperf.github.io/_posts/2020-07-02-Outlier_and_Change_Point_Detection_in_Data_Integration_Performance_Metrics.md

 ![png](/img/2020-07-02_01/output_38_0.png)

-So imagine that we would like to detect if a queries is recently taken more and more time to complete.
-We start by computing a monthly-averaged value of the slope for the 6 more recent months, and then compute another average of theses monthly slope values with non-uniform weights that increase with time (the older, the smaller the weight).
-We finally get a unique value representing the average monthly increase of elapsed time during the most recent months, without taking account outliers and jumps.
+So imagine that we would like to detect if a process has been recently taking more and more time to complete.
+We start by computing a monthly-averaged value of the slope for the last 6 months, and then compute another average of these slope values with non-uniform weights that increase with time (the older, the smaller the weight).
+We finally get a unique value representing the increase of elapsed time during the most recent months, without taking account outliers and jumps.
 This slope coefficient is computed for each time serie with `compute_slope_coefs`:

 ```python